20 of the best classic books to read in your lifetime [my must-read list]

 12. The Bell Jar by Sylvia Plath

 Why should you read The Bell Jar?
-Because it’s one of the best depictions of a struggling human mind (and our collective loneliness and societal pressures) ever written.
+It’s one of the best depictions of a struggling human mind (and our collective loneliness and societal pressures) ever written.

 Sylvia Plath’s modern classic chronicles the breakdown of Esther Greenwood: young, brilliant, beautiful, and enormously talented, but slowly going under.